 And bots do more than influence our purchases and scam people and businesses out of money.
 They can influence how people feel about issues, and even how they feel about other humans.

 First, on its smallest scale: In our current economy where people often have to prove themselves before making a dime, they can boost their reputations to potential employers and audiences by boosting their social media numbers.
 Yes, for a bit of money, you can have your own army of bots.

 Anyone in the arts or in business can present the illusion of having a huge following on YouTube, Instagram and other social or business sites.
 A reporter at CBC news in Toronto started a fake food truck business—the truck was a product of Photoshop and didn’t even exist—and was able to seemingly explode her business.

-[JUST AS IN VIDEO, JOHN SLIDES THE WORDS THAT ARE IN QUOTATION MARKS ACROSS THE SCREEN IN BLOCKS, AND IMITATES REPORTER’S SPEAKING CADENCE]
+[JUST AS IN VIDEO, JOHN SLIDES THE WORDS THAT ARE IN QUOTATION MARKS ACROSS THE SCREEN, AND IMITATES REPORTER’S SPEAKING CADENCE]